lenincompres/DOM.js/README.md

 ```
 ## Usage Examples and Component Architecture

-DOM.js allows you to build modular, reusable components by expanding the HTMLElement class.
+BareDOM allows you to build modular, reusable components by expanding the HTMLElement class.
 Here's an example:

 ```javascript
 class CustomElement extends HTMLElement {